 Your writing will get stronger.
 Also, don’t quit.
 If getting published is your dream, learn the process and stick to it.

 A big thank you to Stacey Corrigan for sharing her story with us!
-Be on the lookout for the Pencil Eater by Stacey Corrigan coming out in a bookstore near you.
+Be sure to pick up your copy of the Pencil Eater by Stacey Corrigan in a bookstore near you.
 You can follow Stacey on Twitter to stay up-to-date with her publishing journey!

 And think about things in your daily life that could inspire your next book.
 Who knows?
 We could be reading about YOUR publishing journey very soon! 😚